ZIM Rotterdam

-ZIM Rotterdam is a container ship owned by ZIM and operated by Pelican Maritime, LTD. She was built and delivered in 2010, and has served continuously since.
+ZIM Rotterdam is a container ship owned by ZIM and operated by Pelican Maritime, LTD. She was built and delivered in 2010 and has served continuously since.
 Her summer deadweight is 116,449 tons, and she is registered in Monrovia, Liberia.
-Her cargo capacity is 10062 TEU.
+Her cargo capacity is 10,062 TEU.

-Her sister ships are the ZIM Antwerp, ZIM Tianjin, and others.
+Her sister ships are ZIM Antwerp, ZIM Tianjin, and others.

 Incidents and controversy

 On August 23, 2013, a small fire broke out in the engine room.
 While quickly contained, it was enough to stop the ship for a short while.
 Following this she was denied entry into the Suez Canal until maintenance had been completed.

 In May 2024, the ZIM Rotterdam docked at Port Klang despite a Malaysian ban on Israeli ships due to the currently ongoing Gaza war.
 This led to controversy surrounding the legitimacy and enforcement of the ban, and the ZIM Rotterdam departed later that week.
 Prime Minister of Malaysia Anwar Ibrahim claimed the ZIM Rotterdam did not dock, and that it was an earlier MarineTraffic record from 2002; however, MarineTraffic records do not go back this far, and the ZIM Rotterdam was built in 2010.